This topic covers important configuration details and best practices to employ while using the Optimizely Feature Experimentation SDKs.

 Before you go live with your test, we have a few final tips:

-- Ensure everything is working smoothly in a test or staging environment paired with the corresponding datafile generated from a test environment within Optimizely.
+- Ensure everything is working smoothly in a development or staging environment paired with the corresponding datafile generated from a test environment within Optimizely.
 This will confirm the datafile is accurate and can be verified by checking your SDK logs.

 - Run an A/A test to double-check that data is being captured correctly.
 This helps ensure there are no differences in conversions between the control and variation treatments.
 Read more about A/A testing.